Heathkit AD-1702 Active Crossover. enlarge.

 It's in a steel sheet metal case, covers held by sheet metal screws.
 The board hangs upside down: removing top cover reveals the bottom of the board.
 Remove the bottom cover to see the top of the board and the components

 Relays provide about an 8 second turn-on delay.
 The relay shorts the outputs to ground after the 560 ohm build out resistor.
-I measure 20 seconds delay in my factory-built unit.
+I measure 20 seconds delay in my factory-built unit, and 8 seconds in each of my other two.

 Heathkit AD-1702 Active Crossover. enlarge.